 We recommend that you download or print the EBP tools to reference during the course.

 The JHEBP Tools can be immediately accessed after completing this brief copyright form.

 By registering for this course you agree to these terms:

-All intellectual property and copyright in this Johns Hopkins Nursing Evidence-Based Practice program and its accompanying materials and derivatives is held solely by IJHN.
-These materials may not be modified, redistributed or reproduced in any form or by any means, electronic or mechanical, including photocopying, recording, or by any information storage and retrieval system without PRIOR authorization from IJHN.
+All intellectual property and copyright in this Johns Hopkins Nursing Evidence-Based Practice program and its accompanying materials and derivatives are held solely by IJHN.
+These materials may not be modified, redistributed, or reproduced in any form or by any means, electronic or mechanical, including photocopying, recording, or by any information storage and retrieval system without PRIOR authorization from IJHN.